golemfactory/yagna-docs/requestor-tutorials/vm-runtime/uploading-a-golem-image.md

 This is likely to change in the future, making it decentralized and adding an appropriate block-listing mechanism.

-**Note that all code samples, libraries and tools use the Golem-managed image repo as default, it is not mandatory to use it - developers may publish their Golem images under any publicly accessible URL.**&#x20;
+**Note that all code samples, libraries and tools use the Golem-managed image repo as default, it is not mandatory to use it - developers may publish their Golem images under any publicly accessible URL.**
 {% endhint %}

 To push the image we use the same command that was used for conversion, adding the `--push` flag to it:

 ```
-gvmkit-build golemfactory/blender:demo --push
+gvmkit-build golem-example:latest --push
 ```

 {% hint style="warning" %}